-"Contrast" increases or decreases the perceived difference between light and dark areas of your image (0-100).
-For best results, keep close to 50.
-For best results, start with a low value and increase so that whites remain bright but are not distorted or tinted, and that light areas do not become white.
+Contrast increases or decreases the perceived difference between light and dark areas of your image (0-100).
+For best results, keep close to 50, start with a lower value and increase so that whites remain bright but are not distorted or tinted, and that light areas do not become white.

 NOTE: If the environment lighting changes, an adjustment of Gamma is recommended (see below).